Fare capping: History

 In the United States, two early examples are AC Transit and the Santa Clara Valley Transportation Authority, both in the San Francisco Bay Area, in 2012 and 2014 respectively.
 AC Transit and VTA operate in the same region, and both use the Clipper card, but their fares and fare caps are separate.

-In the early 2020s, fare capping has been introduced by the two largest transit agencies in the United States, the New York MTA and Los Angeles Metro.
+In the early 2020s, fare capping has been introduced by the two largest transit agencies in the United States by ridership, the New York MTA and Los Angeles Metro.
 In New York, a weekly fare cap is available for OMNY and contactless bank card users, for trips on the Subway and most MTA buses.
 In Los Angeles, a daily and weekly fare cap is available exclusively for TAP card users on Metro Bus and Metro Rail services.

 Technology

 Fare capping takes advantage of the advanced capabilities of automated fare collection systems.
 Since the first major implementation of fare capping in London in 2005, technology has matured significantly, leading to reduced costs.
 This maturity has allowed the expansion of fare capping to smaller operators, using mobile apps in addition to contactless smart cards.

-The Oyster card, the first major implementation of fare capping, uses MIFARE smart cards with proprietary programming, with equipment connected to proprietary back-office systems.
+The Oyster card, the first major implementation of fare capping, uses MIFARE smart cards with proprietary programming.
+The with equipment connected to proprietary back-office systems.
 The Oyster card began to support fare capping in 2005, 7 years after the system's initial design began in 1998.

-In contrast, contemporary payment systems supporting fare capping are available as commercial off-the-shelf systems.
+In contrast, contemporary payment systems that support fare capping are available as commercial off-the-shelf systems.
 These systems provide multiple components of an integrated fare payment system, including mobile apps, smart cards, card readers, and payment processing services.
 Multiple vendors provide these types of systems as white-label products, which have the transport operator's own branding applied.
 Examples of such systems include Umo by Cubic Transportation Systems, Justride by Masabi, and MOBILEvario by INIT.

 An example of this technology's maturity is the installation of a new fare system on the Milwaukee County Transit System in Wisconsin, USA.
 The WisGo payment system, powered by Cubic's Umo, was implemented in under two years, despite delays.